TahaDz/Calcul-de-pi.c/README.md

 This program calculates the value of pi using openMp.

 ### how to compile the program (under linux)
-  gcc PI.c -fopenmp -Wall -lm -o PI
+  gcc pi.c -fopenmp -Wall -lm -o pi

 ### how to run the program
-   ./PI
+   ./pi